Creating Cloud Managed Devices

 The Ioto Service is a cloud application.
 It provides services for the EmbedThis Builder and manages the assignment of devices into Device Clouds.

-Ioto Device Clouds are the cloud-based hubs that run in your AWS account and region to manage the day-to-day communications and management with your devices.
+Ioto Device Clouds are cloud-based hubs that run in your AWS account and region.
+They manage routine communications and management for your devices.

-The Ioto Device Agent is a cloud-ready embedded agent for remote device management with an embedded web server, embedded database, HTTP client, MQTT client and extensive AWS IoT cloud integration.
+The Ioto Device Agent is a cloud-ready embedded agent for remote device management.
+It includes an embedded web server, embedded database, HTTP client, MQTT client and extensive AWS IoT cloud integration.
 The agent communicates with the Ioto Service and Device Clouds for management.
 See Ioto Agent Documentation for in-depth details about the Ioto Agent.